 - READING ASSIGNMENTS: Because this course focuses on the integration of reading and writing, reading will be a regular part of this course.
 We will read a variety of stories, excerpts, and articles pulled from literature, history, science, and other academic areas.
 When given these assignments, the reading will be linked in the weekly assignments.
 There will be comprehension questions in response to each reading assignment.
 These comprehension assignments are due by 11:59 p.m.
 CST.
 Reading Assignments will constitute 15% of your overall grade. - EdReady and Writing Skills: Each student is required to complete computer-assisted instruction for THIS CLASS via an EdReady account accessed directly through Blackboard.
 Instructions on how to access this website and to set up your account are given in the Week One Announcement and access is found in "EdReady" folder in Blackboard.
 These exercises constitute a substantial 35% of your overall grade. - In order to register, you will receive instructions in the Week One Announcement. - The posted assignments are due every week.
-You will be graded based on the grades received in the program.
-You are not permitted to go back and work on a previous week's EdReady assignments unless given special permission. - WRITTEN ASSIGNMENTS : The written assignments come from the weekly readings.
-The first draft is due on Wednesday 11:59p.m.
+You will be graded based on the grades received in the program, and they should be completed by 11:59 PM CST on Friday of their respective weeks.
+You are not permitted to go back and work on a previous week's EdReady assignments unless given special permission. - WRITTEN ASSIGNMENTS : The written assignments come from the weekly readings found.
+The first draft is due at Wednesday 11:59p.m.
 CST during the week they are due.
 I will return them edited and marked for corrections on Friday or Saturday.
 The corrected and final draft version of these writing assignments are due by each Sunday at 11:59 p.m.
 CST during the week they are due.
 You can find the instructions for these assignments and the place to submit them within the Weekly Tabs.
 These will count as a significant 35% of your overall average and will include different types of writing, such as paragraphs, essays, and documented essays.
 The Final Essay will count for 10% of your overall average.